kanchantewary/learn-gcp/notes/storage.md

   - zone has to be same as the VM
   - multiple replicas are maintained under the zone, to deliver high availability
   - no need to strip disks, a large drive works the same way like multiple disks of same volume (to the user). best practice is start small and then keep adding as requirement grows.
+  - physical block size is 4 KB (default) or 16.
 - SSD persistent disk (PD-SSD)
   - ultra-high performance, low latency
   - cost is more